DiegooMesa/Predicting-House-Prices-in-Spain/README.md

     └── README.md
     </pre>
 ## Status
 The main aspects of the project are finished.
-There are still some minor bugs that will be fixed, and more features might be added in the future.
+A data analysis page is being added.
+There are still some minor bugs that will be fixed, and more features will be added in the future.
 ## To do
 * Add more columns to the dataset (floor, elevator...)
 * Add more rows to the dataset (100k-200k)